jrh3k5/cryptonabber-sync/README.md

 You can provide the following optional arguments:

+* `--dry-run`: specify this if you would like this tool to calculate balances, but not actually persist them to YNAB
 * `--file`: by default, this application looks for a file called `config.yaml` in the local directory; if you would like to use a different filename or location, you can use this parameter to specify that

 ### Configuration